Skip to content

 3. Maps SQL types to GraphQL types using the dialect’s type mapper

-4. Generates query fields (one per table, paged), mutation fields (insert, update, upsert, delete per table), and input types
+4. Generates query fields (one per table, paged), mutation fields (one table field with insert, update, upsert, delete arguments), batch mutation fields, and input types

 5. Applies metadata rules to hide tables/columns, configure modules, and adjust behavior